-VHS Revival slumps into the smoke-strewn pool halls of Scorsese’s uniquely conventional sequel
+VHS Revival slumps into the smoky pool halls for Scorsese’s punt at studio convention

 For the most part, The Color of Money doesn’t feel like a Scorsese film.
 That may sound like negative criticism, but I actually like this movie a great deal.
-Instead, what I mean is that this seems like an anomalous entry in the director’s rich and varied canon.
-His thumbprint is visible, but it doesn’t seem to carry his DNA.
+What I mean is, it is something of an anomalous entry in the director’s rich and varied canon; his thumbprint is visible, but it doesn’t seem to carry his DNA.
 For one thing, it is a relatively conventional movie when the vast majority of his career has been anything but.
-These are characters that you invest in, that you remember fondly, but they don’t have the intensity or pzazz of those featured in his other marquee titles.
+These are characters that you invest in, that you remember fondly, but they don’t have the depth or distinctiveness of those featured in his most lauded pictures.
+When I think Scorsese, I think gritty and anthropological (Taxi Driver), slick and dazzling (Goodfellas).
+I even think quirky and bizarre (After Hours) or the deeply troubling and deliciously offbeat King of Comedy, movies that prove divisive among fans but which ultimately take risks and are unmistakably Marty.
+Scorsese is as fundamental to 20th century cinema as Kurosawa, Spielberg and Kubrick.
+His movies aren’t just movies, they’re monumental events that are a must-see for anyone who admires the craft of filmmaking.
+He is the kind of director who made cinema an art form.

 Eddie Felson – Do you smell that?